dayoolacodes/dayoolacodes/README.md

 ### 💼 What I Do

-I'm a Front-End Engineer (React) specializing in JavaScript and TypeScript and anything it takes to get the job done 😉.
+I'm a Front-End Engineer specializing in JavaScript and TypeScript and anything it takes to get the job done 😉.
 I have extensive experience with modern web development technologies and frameworks.
 My career journey has taken me from building scalable applications to leading teams and driving innovative solutions.

 ### 🚀 What You'll Find Here